Idaho Expungement Lawyers

 Convictions can follow you throughout your entire life, as a criminal record can tarnish your reputation in unimaginable ways.
 However, it’s not just your reputation at stake.
 Background searches will reveal that you have a criminal record, potentially costing you your job, preventing you from owning a firearm, and disqualifying you from obtaining certain loans.
 Further, you may experience restrictions on housing, higher education, and opportunities to participate in recreational sports.
-Fortunately, eligible people can gain a fresh start in life by getting their criminal records expunged.
+Fortunately, eligible people can gain a fresh start in life by getting their criminal records expunged in Idaho.

 As such, if you are looking for a clean slate, you’ve come to

 Our Idaho expungement attorneys have over 30 years of experience getting criminal records expunged on behalf of numerous qualified clients.
 Thus, we will work to help you get old felony charges reduced to misdemeanors, dismiss felony and misdemeanor charges altogether, seal your criminal record, restore your firearm rights, and expunge juvenile offenses.
 By remaining dedicated and accessible to clients for the past 30 collective years, our Coeur d'Alene, Idaho, expungement lawyers have helped restore clients’ peace of mind and livelihoods.
 Allow us to fight for the same outcome on your behalf.

 Expungement Eligibility in Idaho

 Expungement is the process of legally destroying, obliterating, or striking out records or information in files, computers, and other depositories involving criminal charges.
 Unfortunately, not everyone with a criminal record qualifies for expungement in Idaho.
 A primary challenge with Idaho laws is that there are very limited circumstances in which a person can get their record expunged.
 According to 67-3004(10) of the Idaho expungement statutes, the following people are eligible for expungement:

 - A juvenile who was taken into custody and photographed and fingerprinted